GregValiant/GV-PostProcessors/README.md

 	A work in process.
 This is intended to allow graduated mixing for printers with mixing hot ends.
 The Marlin side is well along.
 The RepRap side is just started.

 PauseAtLayer:
 	My re-work of PauseAtHeight.
 Allows for unloading, purging, and re-loading and other new options.
 There is an option to add pauses to all the models in a "One at a Time" project.

+PurgeLinesAndUnload:
+	Adds purge lines to the gcode.
+The lines can be at the top, bottom, left, or right and either full length or half length.
+Rectangular, elliptical and Origin at Center are supported.
+If you have purge lines in your startup gcode you need to remove them as this post processor makes them redundant.
+	Other settings are:
+	Adjust the E location prior to the start of the print.
+The filament start of the skirt/brim can be dialed in.
+	Circle around to start.
+Adds orthogonal travel moves around the build plate periphery to the layer start point to keep strings from crossing where the print will be.
+	Unload will unload the filament from the extruder at the end of a print.

 Raise3DIDEX:
 	Does for the Raise3D IDEX machines what the other post does for the Flash Forge IDEX machines.